aspecker/NYT-crawler/README.md

+# New York Times Scraper - Class Project

 # Notes

 2/23/2018:
 <br></br>
 This is a group project worked on over 2 hours during the fourth week of coding bootcamp.
 A four person team worked to complete the tasks listed after this introducttion.
 The work was divided into two main portions, roughly corresponding to front-end and back-end work.
 Two team members were assigned to each.

 The completed project is hosted at: https://aspecker.github.io/nyt-crawler/